zd4y/qk/README.md

 And the only thing it will do is execute the editor in the project's dir.

 See `--editor` help for information on what editor is used when not specified.
-You can set a default editor in the config by adding `editor = 'your_editor'` at the beggining of the config, for
+You can set a default editor in the config by adding `editor = 'your_editor'` at the beginning of the config, for
 example:

 ```toml